othman-rh/printf/README.md

-Developed by cohort #1 students Othman Rhajbal and Khawla Anoui.
+Developed by cohort #1 students Othman Rhajbal and Khawla Anoui